lorensen/VTKExamples/src/VTKBook/Chapter6.md

 Examples of 2D contour displays include weather maps annotated with lines of constant temperature (isotherms), or topological maps drawn with lines of constant elevation.
 Three-dimensional contours are called *isosurfaces*, and can be approximated by many polygonal primitives.
 Examples of isosurfaces include constant medical image intensity corresponding to body tissues such as skin, bone, or other organs.
 Other abstract isosurfaces such as surfaces of constant pressure or temperature in fluid flow also may be created.

 Consider the 2D structured grid shown in **Figure6-4**.
 Scalar values are shown next to the points that define the grid.
 Contouring always begins by selecting a scalar value, or contour value, that corresponds to the contour lines or surfaces generated.
 To generate the contours, some form of interpolation must be used.
 This is because we have scalar values at a finite set of points in the dataset, and our contour value may lie between the point values.
 Since the most common interpolation technique is linear, we generate points on the contour surface by linear interpolation along the edges.
-If an edge has scalar values 10 and 0 at its two end points, and if we are trying to generate a contour line of value 5, then edge interpolation computes that the contour passes through the midpoint of the edge.
+If an edge has scalar values 10 and 0 at its two endpoints, and if we are trying to generate a contour line of value 5, then edge interpolation computes that the contour passes through the midpoint of the edge.

 Once the points on cell edges are generated, we can connect these points into contours using a few different approaches.
 One approach detects an edge intersection (i.e., the contour passes through an edge) and then "tracks" this contour as it moves across cell boundaries.
 We know that if a contour edge enters a cell, it must exit a cell as well.
 The contour is tracked until it closes back on itself, or exits a dataset boundary.
 If it is known that only a single contour exists, then the process stops.
 Otherwise, every edge in the dataset must be checked to see whether other contour lines exist.
 Another approach uses a divide and conquer technique, treating cells independently.
 This is the *marching squares* algorithm in 2D, and *marching cubes*